MicahDevOps/terraform-atlantis-chapter5/README.md

                     proxy_pass http://127.0.0.1:4141;
             }
 ```
 - Restart or reload nginx.
-(If u used SLB to expose the Atlantis backend you can skip this)
+(If you used SLB to expose the Atlantis backend you can skip this)
 - Verify the Atlantis UI via browser. http://PUBLIC_IP_OR_INTERNAL_IP

 ### 3. Setting Repository Webhook